Compute

 • To shorten network latency, create ECSs in the same AZ.

-Random AZ allocation is available on the console when you create an ECS.
+• During the creation process, you can select a random AZ.
 The system will use a hash algorithm to select an AZ as the default AZ based on your universally unique identifier (UUID).

 5. Set Spot Type.